apify/crawlee/docs/api/PseudoUrl.md

 <a name="PseudoUrl+createRequest"></a>

 ## `pseudoUrl.createRequest(url)` ⇒ [<code>Request</code>](request)
-Creates a Request object from requestTemplate and given URL.
+Creates a Request object from a provided `requestTemplate` and given URL.

 <table>
 <thead>